AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Stage 1: Awareness

-Your organization recognizes that AI matters and you’re gathering information.
-There’s no dedicated AI budget yet, no department responsible for AI initiatives, and no formal roadmap.
-The focus here is building understanding, developing strategy, and generating organizational will to actually implement AI.
+Your organization recognizes that AI matters and you are gathering information.
+There is no dedicated AI budget, no department responsible for AI initiatives, and no formal roadmap.
+The focus is building understanding, developing strategy, and generating organizational will.

 Stage 2: Exploratory